-The Weston Range was among the first freestyle oriented splitboard I have had the pleasure to ride.
+The Weston Range Splitboard was among the first freestyle oriented splitboard I have had the pleasure to ride.
 The first experience with it was not how I planned.
-It was a 2 foot day on teton pass.
-I mounted my bindings to what I thought was a good pow stance but for this board it was not.
-I was disappointed, and wanted my other board immediately…
+It was a 2-foot day on Teton pass.
+I mounted my bindings to what I thought was a good pow stance but for this board, it was not.
+I was disappointed and wanted my other board immediately…

 That night I re-mounted the bindings further back to give it another shot for the next day.
-I nailed the binding position this time and it decided to float a bit better this time around!
+I nailed the binding position this time and the Weston Range decided to float a bit better this time around!
 It handled the pow nicely but could still feel I wanted a different board for this deep of a day.

-After the pow resided, I began testing it in variable snow conditions.
+After the pow resided, I began testing the Weston Range in variable snow conditions.
 The response was totally different.
 It turned into this super playful, fun, poppy, board.
 Arching huge turns at high speeds and launching off of rollers, wind lips, and anything else I could find was where this board excelled.

 I began to understand the board much better.